 This article introduces Scalar UDF Inlining, a feature under the Intelligent Query Processing suite of features.
 This feature improves the performance of queries that invoke scalar UDFs in SQL Server (starting with SQL Server 2019 (15.x)) and Azure SQL Database.

 T-SQL scalar User-Defined Functions

-User-Defined Functions that are implemented in Transact-SQL and return a single data value are referred to as T-SQL Scalar User-Defined Functions.
-T-SQL UDFs are an elegant way to achieve code reuse and modularity across SQL queries.
+User-Defined Functions (UDFs) that are implemented in Transact-SQL and return a single data value are referred to as T-SQL Scalar User-Defined Functions.
+T-SQL UDFs are an elegant way to achieve code reuse and modularity across Transact-SQL queries.
 Some computations (such as complex business rules) are easier to express in imperative UDF form.
 UDFs help in building up complex logic without requiring expertise in writing complex SQL queries.

 Performance of scalar UDFs

 Scalar UDFs typically end up performing poorly due to the following reasons:

 Iterative invocation: UDFs are invoked in an iterative manner, once per qualifying tuple.
 This incurs additional costs of repeated context switching due to function invocation.
-Especially, UDFs that execute SQL queries in their definition are severely affected.
+Especially, UDFs that execute Transact-SQL queries in their definition are severely affected.

 Lack of costing: During optimization, only relational operators are costed, while scalar operators are not.
 Prior to the introduction of scalar UDFs, other scalar operators were generally cheap and did not require costing.
 A small CPU cost added for a scalar operation was enough.
 There are scenarios where the actual cost is significant, and yet still remains underrepresented.